 The 1980’s were a high time in the Los Angeles music and guitar scene.
-People were very much into hot-rodding their guitars.
+People were very much into hot-rodding their electric guitars.
 As the “Superstrat” started to emerge, players wanted to add electronics, and the “perfect” combination of pickups and hardware to yield a popular array of tones.
 The L.A. studio scene was coming into its heyday with players emerging like Dean Parks, Dann Huff and Michael Landau among others.

 Neil Stubenhaus was one of the first studio players that started promoting James’ expertise to other players – both bassists and guitarists.
 James had started making custom instruments to order using a myriad of parts from Schecter and Kubicki, and then had custom pieces made at Tom Anderson’s shop.